gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

 Analyzing Imported Documents
 ~~~~

-After the document was accepted the Gini Vision Library shows the Review Screen for images and for PDFs it goes directly to the Analysis Screen.
+After the document is accepted the Gini Vision Library shows the Review Screen for images while for PDFs it goes directly to the Analysis Screen.
 Analyzing imported documents requires no changes.
 The document's content will be loaded into memory and can be uploaded like the pictures taken by the camera.

 Additional methods were added to the ``Document`` to identify whether the document was imported, to get the ``Intent`` with which it was imported, to find out if it's reviewable (PDFs are not reviewable for ex.) and to get it's type (image or pdf).